timmyd7777/SSCore/SSTest/iOS/README.md

 **ContentView.swift** shows how to call the SSCore C++ classes from Swift using the plain C wrapper in **SSCore.cpp** and **SSCore.h** This wrapper is a work in progress, but contains enough C code around the essential C++ classes to demonstrate the design pattern.

-The wrapper works like this: for every C++ classe (`SSTime, SSAngle`, etc.) there is a corresponding C struct, named with a ‘C’ in front (`CSSTime, CSSAngle`, etc.).
+The wrapper works like this: for every C++ class (`SSTime, SSAngle`, etc.) there is a corresponding C struct, named with a ‘C’ in front (`CSSTime, CSSAngle`, etc.).
 That struct is always passed as the first argument to C functions which encapsulate the equivalent methods of the C++ classes.
 C++ constructors or static methods are implemented as C functions without any such struct input as the first argument.

 Here an example in C++: